Resources, Rights, and Options for Complainants

 The United States Department of Education’s Office for Civil Rights is a federal agency responsible for enforcing Title IX.

 The university will take reasonable action to protect the complainant, the respondent, and those providing witness statements on behalf of either party or supporting either party from retaliation.
-Additionally, those individuals are encouraged to report to designated officials any acts of retaliation from other parties associated with the incident.
-This action may come at any time during or following an investigation of a sexual harassment complaint.
-Instances of retaliation will be investigated and may result in further conduct charges.
-Individuals are reminded that should there be fear of physical safety a report should be made to the appropriate law enforcement agency.
+Additionally, those individuals are encouraged to report any acts of retaliation from other individuals associated with the incident.
+This action may come at any time during or following an investigation of a complaint.
+Individuals are reminded to contact law enforcement immediately if there is a threat to physical health or safety.

 Individuals seeking information about sanctioning of students should consult the Student Sanctioning Matrix.
 Information about employee sanctions may be found in University Standard Administrative Procedure 08.01.01.M1.01.